paramaggarwal/blog/content/sell-like-you-share-:-thoughts-on-gumroad/index.md

 ---
-title: "Sell Like You Share : Thoughts on Gumroad"
+title: 'Sell Like You Share : Thoughts on Gumroad'
-description: "Came across Gumroad the other day.
+description: 'Came across Gumroad the other day.
 It is based on the idea that selling should be as way as sharing.
-Founder Sahil Lavingia, with an impressive background of building his own apps like Dayta and an…"
+Founder Sahil Lavingia, with an impressive background of building his own apps like Dayta and an…'
-date: "2016-02-20T14:02:09.635Z"
+date: '2016-02-20T14:02:09.635Z'
 categories:
   - Selling
   - Ecommerce
   - Gumroad